thalerjonathan/fhvMUD/README.md

   -> elevator is useable and is also used by the NPCs -> similar architecture

+- implement "spectator" of any actor
+  -> cannot put down commands
+  -> see the game from the point of view of the actor

 - add some adventure
   => what about some recursive game? like eXistenZ or Inception? for example in the FHV is a room where we can log in into the same game. this would